Capture the Path Once, Then Run It Deterministically

-The first time a computer use agent navigates an enterprise application, it is exploring.
+The first time an automation is built against an enterprise application, it is exploring.
 It does not know which menu to open, which tab to click, where the target field is.
-It reasons from scratch on every step.
+It reasons from scratch, discovering the path step by step.
 Takes a while, makes a few wrong turns.

 The tenth time it runs the same workflow, it should know the path.
 Open this menu.
 Click this tab.
 Navigate to this field.
 No exploration needed.
 Significantly faster, no wrong turns.